giantswarm/docs/src/content/vintage/getting-started/observability/visualization/log-exploration/index.md

 ---
-linkTitle: Exploring logs with LogQL
+linkTitle: How to explore logs with LogQL
-title: How to exploring logs with LogQL
+title: Exploring logs with LogQL
 description: Guide explaining how to get explore logs of your management and workload clusterrs stored in Giant Swarm managed Loki.
 menu:
   main: